 Number of submissions are highly influenced by population density and interest / awareness of the public.
-We received many more submissions from Southern Ontario, which may be a reflection of both population density and interest and not necessarily tick populations.
+We have received many more submissions from Southern Ontario, which may be a reflection of human population density and interest as well as tick populations.

-Data are classified based on the centroid of the postal code provided.
+Data are classified based on the most precise location provided.
+If postal code was given, the centroid of that postal code was used.
 If only the first three characters were provided, then data was classified based on the centroid of the FSA (forward sortation area).

 These maps are based on submissions all submission in 2018 (n=519).
 Please see our "2018: Year in Review" for more details.